lzxtxdys/Sichuan-Mahjong/docs/proposal.md

 To visually represent the evaluation, we will use graphs and charts that illustrate the AI’s win rate improvement and average combination values over time.
 Comparative analysis against baseline players will be presented through bar charts or similar visualizations.
 Heatmaps will be used to explain the AI’s decision-making process, such as its reasoning for selecting or discarding specific cards based on the game state.
 These visualizations will provide an intuitive understanding of the AI’s strategic development and performance.
 The evaluation will be conducted on simulated Sichuan Mahjong games adhering to standard rules.
 The AI is expected to achieve at least a 20% higher win rate than random players and a 10% higher average combination value than rule-based players.
 These expectations will demonstrate the AI’s ability to balance between winning quickly and forming valuable combinations.
 By combining both quantitative and qualitative evaluation approaches, we aim to ensure a robust assessment of the AI’s performance and identify potential areas for further improvement.

-Evaluation Update: Here is some aspects we think will be useful to evaluate the AI
-1. win rate: the AI should win at least 40% - 50% of games.
-Maybe we will not go the AI-human player stage but at least it should be 50% better than the robot who are playing along with the rules.
-2. expected value of each move: During the game, it will print out each move so that we can observe if their move is correct or logical.
-3. opponent hand prediction accuracy: We will check if there are any games that the AI's discard make others succeed.
-In our expect, such situation should be lower than 30%.

-#Remaining goals&challenges
-During the contiuous game, we found the winning rate indeed greatly elevated.
-However, sometime when I check the game's print out, I found it tend to be the first to win rather than find the the balance between win quick and win bigger.
-I think the problem is that it has not enough learning database so that it can't decide whether it can get the tile that will make it bigger.
-Also, when I decided to use the decision tree, i found that it can't handle the complicate strategy and then to fall into local optimization.
-In another words, it tend to make sure its tile stay in the situation that has more opportunities to win.
-Indeed this kind of tiles are easy to win, but it wins too little unless it has a great startup tiles. for example, [1w, 2w, 3w, 3w, 4w, 5w, 6w, 7w, 8w, 9w], [1T, 2T, 3T].
-In this occasion, it can win by getting 3w, 6w, 9w.
-In this most optimistic situation, it can have 9 tiles to win.
-However, in my aspect, when it get the 3w, 6w, 9w, it should try to keep it and discard T tiles so that it can have a better change to win bigger.